-The curriculum throughout the school is a response to the inner and outer development characteristic of each year of childhood and adolescence.
-Every subject can have a direct and intimate relevance to these subtle processes of growth.
-In particular there is an emphasis on healthy development of individuality within a social context and a nurturing of the students’ capacity to discern and take responsibility for their conduct and work.
+The curriculum throughout the school is a response to the inner and outer developmental characteristics of each year of childhood and adolescence.
+Every subject can have direct and intimate relevance to these subtle processes of growth.
+In particular, there is an emphasis on the healthy development of individuality within a social context and a nurturing of the student’s capacity to discern and take responsibility for their conduct and work.

-When reviewing and developing our curriculum the Curriculum Manager with the College of Teachers strives for balance between academic, artistic and practical activities.
+When reviewing and developing our curriculum the College of Teachers strives for balance between academic, artistic and practical activities.

-Overall, DRSS strives for a curriculum responsive to the developmental phases in childhood to young adulthood and nurturing of children’s imaginations that is accountable to the broader community through compliance with the standards set for education in Victoria, Australia.
+Overall, DRSS strives for a curriculum that is responsive to the developmental phases of childhood, one that nurtures the imagination, and one that is also accountable to the broader community through compliance with the standards set for education in Victoria, Australia.

-We encourage our students to strive for excellence, respect, find their place in the world and care for others and thereby become motivated, balanced and responsible citizens.
+We encourage our students to strive for excellence, to be respectful and caring of others, and to find their place in the world, thereby becoming motivated, balanced and responsible citizens.

-For Prep, the curriculum is delivered through a structured play based program.
+For Prep, the curriculum is delivered through a structured play-based program.
 For classes 1-6, each day begins with a two-hour period known as the Main Lesson.
-This teaching unit is integrated and cross-curricular and includes activities to awaken and focus the children’s attention, oral and written practice of basic skills, mental arithmetic, music and drawing, presentation of new material, recall and discussion of the previous day’s (or earlier) work, individual working, conversation, narrative and practical work.
-This main lesson period of the day includes a “morning circle” where the children are awakened to work with song, maths drill, instrument practice, literacy games, recitation and movement activities.
+This teaching unit is integrated and cross-curricular and incorporates activities to awaken and focus the children’s attention.
+It includes the oral and written practice of basic skills, mental arithmetic, music and drawing, presentation of new material, recall and discussion of the previous day’s (or earlier) work, individual working, conversation, narrative and practical work.
+This main lesson period of the day includes a “morning circle” where the children are awakened to work with songs, maths drills, instrument practice, literacy games, recitation and movement activities.
 A particular subject is studied for 3-4 weeks to allow for a deep and enriching learning experience.
-The Main Lesson endeavours, through the use of a wide range of strategies, to unite all the powers of the soul by engaging the child’s thinking, feeling and willing.
+The Main Lesson endeavours, through the use of a wide range of strategies, to unite all the powers of the soul by engaging the child’s thinking, feeling and will.

 Please visit the Steiner Education Australia website for further information on the foundations of our curriculum.